Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/top/05b_run_dynamis_sigma.en.md

 ### Sigma Automarkers

-It is common practice to use Automarkers to assign player positions to resolve *Hello, Near World* and *Hello, Distant World*.
+It is common practice in Elemental DC to use Automarkers to assign player positions to resolve *Hello, Near World* and *Hello, Distant World*.

 <table>
   <tr>